powerhome/power-tools/packages/two_percent/docs/README.md

 ## API Endpoints

-TwoPercent provides RFC 7644-compliant SCIM 2.0 endpoints for all standard CRUD operations.
+TwoPercent provides SCIM 2.0 endpoints for all standard CRUD operations with RFC 7644 ListResponse format for collection endpoints.

 ### Authentication